Assisted Pull-Ups (Beginners’ Guide and Tutorial)

 6. Hang from the bar: Allow your body to hang freely with your arms fully extended.

-7. Perform the pull up: Initiate the pull up by squeezing your shoulder blades together and pulling your chest towards the bar.
+7. Perform the pull-up: Initiate resistance band pull-ups by squeezing your shoulder blades together and pulling your chest towards the bar.
 Keep your elbows pointed downward throughout the movement.

 9. Lower yourself down: Slowly lower yourself back down to the starting position, extending your arms fully.

-Once you find a band that allows you to perform 5 repetitions of assisted pull ups for x3 sets, you’re ready to move onto increasing repetitions or linear periodization (comprehensive pull-up training program).
+Note: Once you find a band that allows you to perform 5 repetitions of assisted pull-ups for 3 sets, you’re ready to move on to increasing repetitions or linear periodization (comprehensive pull-up training program).
 By following this 12-week program, you’ll work to increase the volume of repetitions you can perform as you simultaneously work to decrease the assistance needed.

-Why this is important: When it comes to mastering pull ups, volume of training is more important than your maximum number of reps.
+When it comes to mastering pull-ups, volume of training is more important than your maximum number of reps.
 Again, consistency over time is what compounds.

 woman performing assisted pull ups with a resistance band as part of a pull up tutorial at home